vecnatechnologies/backbone-torso/README.md

   handler: function() {...}
 });
 ```
-Backbone offers an easy jumping off point, but there are many unanswered questions.
+Backbone offers an easy starting point, but there are many unanswered questions.
 * What happens when you add event listeners or timers that need to be removed after the view is done?
 * Should the render method take arguments?
 * Does calling render change the state of the application?
 * When can I call render on this view?
 * Is there any way to keep the functionality of the view going but not have it be part of the DOM?

-So many questions, each one can break functionality if they are inconsistent within your app.
+Each point raised here can break functionality if it is inconsistent within your app.
 With Torso, we lay down the laws that answer questions just like these and keep your application consistent.
 A Torso view's render methods never take arguments, can be called at any time, and never change the state of the application.
-We'll explain how to make this possible and other rules [here](/docs/RULES.md)
+We'll explain how to make this possible, as well as covering other rules, [here](/docs/RULES.md).

 ### Want to help out?
 Check out the [dev page](/docs/DEVELOPMENT.md).